-Heavy blooming, branching, neat, mounding 6-10 inch plants cover themselves with magnificent candelabras of 2.5 inch flowers.
-The Sapphire series is the heaviest blooming lisianthus series we know and is perfect for edging borders or planting in containers.
-It can also be grown as a house plant in a sunny windows indoors.
+Neat, heavy blooming, mounding and branching 6-10 in. tall plants produce magnificent candelabras of 2½ in. flowers.
+The Sapphire series is the heaviest blooming lisianthus series we know; they are perfect for edging borders, or planting in containers.
+Sapphire series lisianthus can also be grown as houseplants in sunny windows.

 White flowers tipped in soft lavender pink.

-The first 100% double large-flowered lisianthus series to produce excellent cut flowers.
-Echo series lisianthus are early blooming spray-type plants, with 3 inch blooms held on thick, strong stems.
-Flowering begins in midsummer and continues until frost.
+The first 100% double, large-flowered lisianthus series to produce excellent cut flowers.
+The 3 in. blooms are held on strong, thick stems.
 Cut flowers can last up to two weeks or longer.
+Echo series lisianthus are early blooming, spray-type plants.
+Bloom begins in midsummer, continues until frost.

-Without question the Echo series provides some of the finest lisianthus available for gorgeous garden color and a steady supply of long-lasting, fully double cut flowers.
-Plants grow 2-3 feet tall.
+Without question, the Echo series provides some of the finest lisianthus available for gorgeous garden color and a steady supply of long-lasting, fully double cut flowers.
+Plants grow 2-3 ft. tall.

-Sow seed in cell packs or flats, using a sterilized soil-less mix.
-Press into soil, do not cover.
+Sow lisianthus seed in cell packs or flats.
+Use a sterilized, soil-less mix.
+Press seeds into soil, do not cover.
 Kept at 70-80° F., germination is in 10-20 days.
-When 4-5 leaves have developed, transplant into the garden 6-8 inches apart.
-Pinch back plants to the third node to encourage bushy growth.
-Direct sowing is not recommended.
+When 4-5 leaves have developed, transplant lisianthus seedlings into the garden, 6-8 in. apart.
+To encourage bushy growth, pinch back plants to the third node.
+Direct sowing of lisianthus seed is not recommended.

-Full sun or part shade, light shade in hottest climates.
-Moderate water; give regular moisture early in the season, avoid over-watering as plants become established.
+Full sun or part shade.
+Light shade in hottest climates.
+Lisianthus needs moderate water.
+Give regular moisture early in the season; avoid over-watering as plants become established.
 Does not like acid soil, does like regular feeding.
-Cut flowers last 1-2 weeks.
+Cut flowers are long-lasting.